rcmadruga/bid_tracker/readme.md

 Another option would be hosting this flask app in a PaaS offering, such as Google's AppEngine.

-A container/kubernetes solution should also be investigated, using its power and flexibility to scale dinamically on a larger field.
+A container/kubernetes solution should also be investigated, using its power and flexibility to scale dynamically  on a larger field.

 ## Database